- Home

 PSHE

-Relationships and Sex education will soon be statutory in all schools.
-At SMMA we have always had RSE curriculum taught.
-At the Primary level, the focus is very much on the 'relationship' part of the education and are age appropriate.
+At the Primary level, the focus is very much on the 'relationship' part of the education and is age-appropriate.
 These focus on things such as:

 - different types of relationships, including friendships, family relationships, dealing with strangers etc

-- how to recognise, understand and build healthy relationships, including self-respect and respect for others, commitment, tolerance, boundaries and consent, and how to manage conflict, and also how to recognise unhealthy relationships;
+- how to recognise, understand and build healthy relationships, including self-respect and respect for others, commitment, tolerance, boundaries and consent, how to manage conflict, and also how to recognise unhealthy relationships

 - healthy relationships and safety online.